projectsesame/sesame/design/external-authorization-design.md

 - [#2325][9] Failures in External services configured in envoy should be visible to the application developer.

 ## Goals
-- Allow operators to integrate existing authorization services with Contour.
+- Allow operators to integrate existing authorization services with Sesame.
 - Allow arbitrary types of authentication and authorization to be supported.
-- Decouple Contour from external authorization, so it can evolve at an independent rate.
+- Decouple Sesame from external authorization, so it can evolve at an independent rate.
 - Integrate cleanly with the HTTPProxy API.

 ## Non Goals